dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 ## Cold Wallet Setup Part 2

-1. On your local machine open your `masternode.conf` depending on your operating system:
+1. On your local machine open your `masternode.conf` file.
+   Depending on your operating system you will find it in:
    * Windows: `%APPDATA%\polisCore\`
    * Mac OS: `~/Library/Application Support/polisCore/`
    * Unix/Linux: `~/.poliscore/`